Jmanuel2099/ide-searchs/README.md

 # ide-searchs
-This application integrates the algorithms of breadth-first, depth-first, A*, uniform cost or first-best search algorithm to define the best path from point A to point B.
+This application integrates breadth-first, depth-first, A*, uniform cost and first-best search algorithms to find a solution to the game of cannibals and missionaries.

 ## Tech Stack
 - Backend: [Python](https://www.python.org/)